The County College, Lancaster

 The County College, also known as County College or County, is a constituent college of the University of Lancaster.
 The establishment of the college was financed through the benefaction of Lancashire County Council and it is named after it.
-The original college building, County Main, was opened by HM The Queen in 1969.
+The original college building, County Main, was opened by The Queen in 1969.

 History

-County college was the only college to be named after its benefactors, the County Council, who donated a generous sum of money towards its construction and promised to donate £50,000 a year for 10 years towards the university’s running costs.
+County college was the only college to be named after its benefactors, the County Council, who donated a generous sum of money towards its construction and promised to donate £50,000 a year for ten years towards the university's running costs.
 A commemorative plaque situated outside the college office remembers their generous contribution.

 It was decided that County college should be based upon the old Oxonian idea of building colleges around a quadrangle because it adds to the collegiate nature of the university and expresses the idea of an individual community.

 The only way that a square could be incorporated into County was around an old oak tree that had been spared as a sapling by an agricultural labourer over 200 years ago.
 This original college building is now known as County Main.
 The building was erected around the tree without damage to its roots.
-The College is very conscious of its responsibility for the health of the tree and beneath its shade are two bench seats erected in memory of two former College Officers.
+The college is very conscious of its responsibility for the health of the tree and beneath its shade are two bench seats erected in memory of two former College Officers.